 The cost to fix a sagging floor can range from around $1,000 for minor joist reinforcement to over $10,000 for extensive foundation work.
 Several key factors determine the final price.
 The size of the affected area and the severity of the sag play the biggest roles.
 The type of materials needed, from steel piers to new lumber, will also impact the total.
 Finally, accessibility is a major consideration; working in a tight, hard-to-reach crawl space will require more labor than an open, accessible area.
 The only way to know for sure is to get a professional estimate from a free inspection.

-Why You Need a Professional Foundation Inspection
+Why a Professional Inspection is Non-Negotiable

 While you can spot the obvious signs of sagging floors on your own, figuring out the root cause is a different story.
 A general home inspector might note the uneven floors in their report, but they typically won’t diagnose the underlying structural issue.
 This is where a foundation specialist comes in.
 Getting a professional opinion is the single most important step you can take to understand the scope of the problem and what it will take to fix it.